-This article is for authors to help them understand how we get readers to your book list so they can meet you and your book (and, hopefully, buy it!).
+This article is for authors to help them understand how we get readers to your book recommendation list or your 3 favorite reads of the year list (so they can meet you and your book).

 Our recommendations are forever (key point)